BCI-Innovation/biometricscloud-apidocs-hugo/src/biometricscloud-apidocs/content/api/api-20-notes/index.md

 # **List Notes**
 ##### Description
-This endpoint will return a list of notes that have granted permission to the current logged in user.
+This endpoint will return a list of notes based on the logged in user role of organization staff or client (aka patient).

+**Patient**
+If logged in use is patient then this endpoint will return all the notes that belong to the user across all the organizations.

+**Staff**
+If logged in as an organization staff member then this endpoint will return all the notes that belong to the specific organization.
+The staff member can filter down notes of a specific user by using the `user_id` URL parameter filter.

 ##### URL